aarti2626/Mixify/Sprint3.md

 * *title in h2 tag is "Questions :"* - verifies title of questions component
 * *click "Submit" calls onSubmit function* - checks that onSubmit function is called when user clicks submit button
 * *getList function makes post request* - checks that calling getList function in service makes a post request
+* *title in h1 tag is "Here are your results!"* - verifies title of results component
+* *click song title opens spotify website* - checks that clicking a song title on the results page opens spotify website

 #### Cypress
 * *clicking "submit" navigates to a new url* - checks that when user clicks the submit button, the app navigates to '/results' url
 * *clicking all of the answer choices in the survey* - checks that when a user clicks answer choices and then submits, the app navigates to '/results' url
-* *clicking a song title* - verifies that when a user clicks on a Spotify URL, it takes them to the Spotify site
+* *clicking a song title* - verifies that when a user clicks on a song title, it takes them to the Spotify site

 ## Backend